isomerpages/sciencecentre-emag/_stories/Mind & Body/Kopi, Caffeine, and Me.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="A comparison of grind size and brewing time for cold brew, French press, pour-over, and espresso." src="/images/2_Grind_Size_and_Time.png">
 </div>
-<p><em>A comparison of grind size and brewing time for cold brew, French press, pour-over, and espresso.</em>
+<p><em>A comparison of grind size and brewing time for cold brew, French press, pour-over, and espresso.
+Illustration credits: Ai Xin Qin.</em>
 </p>
 <p>A fine grind suits espresso’s quick, pressurised burst.
 A coarse grind
 works better for longer brewing styles like cold brew.
 Use the wrong grind,